mm-news/Cauly/README.md

 ### 1. System Requirements
 - **Python**: Version 3.8 or above.
 - **discord.py module**: This is the Python module required to interact with Discord's API.
 Run `pip install discord.py` in the terminal.
-- **Brawl Stars API Key**: Register for the Brawl Stars API at [Brawl Stars Developer Portal](https://developer.brawlstars.com/#/) to get your API key.
 - **Discord Bot Token**: You need to create an application and obtain your Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications).

 ### 2. File Configuration